miawmeow1/miawmeow1/README.md

 ## Hi there 👋

+​I am an Informatics student passionate about Software Engineering and Data Analysis.
+Driven by a love for technology, writing, and problem-solving, I focus on building efficient database designs, UML modeling, and Java development to deliver functional software solutions.

 <!--
 **miawmeow1/miawmeow1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.